Old-Fashioned British Words & Phrases

 Usage: “Everything’s tickety-boo at the office.”

-Popularized during the mid-20th century, this cheerful phrase likely came from military slang and reflects a can-do British spirit.
+Popularized in the mid-20th century, this cheerful phrase likely originated in military slang and reflects a can-do British spirit.

 Meaning: Nonsense, foolish talk.